10 totally awesome facts about turtles!

 9. These cold-blooded creatures have an incredibly long life span.
 The oldest ever recorded, named Tu”i Malila, of Tonga Island, passed away at the grand old age of 188!

 10. Sadly, many species of turtle are endangered!
 129 of approximately 300 species of turtle and tortoise on Earth today are either vulnerable, endangered, or critically endangered, according to the IUCN.
-Threats include loss of habitat, poaching and the illegal pet trade.
+Threats include loss of habitat, pollution, poaching and the illegal pet trade.